Glenn Radice, PhD

 Research & Clinical Interests

 Changes in cell-cell and cell-matrix adhesion accompany the transition from benign tumors to invasive, malignant cancer and the subsequent metastatic dissemination of tumor cells.
 Cadherin switching (E- to N-cadherin) is a hallmark of tumor progression, yet it is poorly understood how N-cadherin affects tumor cell behavior in vivo.
-We have initiated a new research program in the lab to determine N-cadherin's role in pancreatic cancer progression.
+We have shown that interfering with N-cadherin is sufficient to prolong survival of mice suffering from highly metastatic pancreatic cancer.